 - If the other parent falsely claims you are alienating the child, pressuring the child, etc., flesh out those false allegations by taking the other parent’s deposition.
 It is one thing to claim it.
 It is quite another to prove it.

 Additional reading on a child's preference

-Ready to discuss your child custody case?
+Ready to discuss and win your child custody case?